marionauta/XCoordinator/README.md

 ## 🤸‍♂️ Extras

 For more advanced use, XCoordinator offers many more customization options.
 We introduce custom animated transitions and deep linking.
-Furthermore, extensions for use in reactive programming with RxSwift/Combine and options to split up huge routes are described.
+Furthermore, extensions for use in reactive programming with Combine and options to split up huge routes are described.

 ### 🌗 Custom Transitions